Key Quote

 Technique 1 — TRICOLON WITH ESCALATION

-The tricolon (three-part structure) escalates through possessive pronouns: 'Leonato's' (father's property) → 'your' (fiancé's property) → 'every man's' (public, sexual property).
+The tricolontricolon — A series of three parallel words, phrases, or clauses escalates through possessive pronouns: 'Leonato's' (father's property) → 'your' (fiancé's property) → 'every man's' (public, sexual property).
 Each step widens the circle of possession, culminating in the devastating implication that Hero is sexually available to all men.
 The escalation weaponises the patriarchal notion that women are owned rather than autonomous.

 The repetition of 'Hero' as a proper noun creates an ironic dissonance with the word's meaning — a hero is someone admirable, yet by the end of the tricolon she has been reduced to its opposite.
-Don John systematically degrades (lowers in status) through grammatical manipulation alone, without using a single explicit accusation.
+Don John systematically degradesdegrades — Lowers in status, dignity, or quality through grammatical manipulation alone, without using a single explicit accusation.

 Key Words